THE PARABLE OF THE UNFORGIVING SERVANT

 32 “Then his master, after he had called him, said to him, ‘You wicked servant!
 I forgave you all that debt because you begged me.

 33 ‘Should you not also have had compassion on your fellow servant, just as I had pity on you?’

 34 “And his master was angry, and delivered him to the torturers until he should pay all that was due to him.

-This parable clearly reveals that forgiveness is a gift of love or unmerited favour.
+This parable reveals that forgiveness is a gift of love or unmerited favor.
 It is impossible to forgive without possessing a heart full of divine love.
 Forgiveness is a major expression of true love.
 It flows from a loving and compassionate heart.

 The Scripture reveals that the master forgave the servant who owed the debt he could not pay back because he was moved with compassion.